Evanroby/evanroby-cogs/README.md

 ## Step 1: Add the `Evanroby-cogs` Repository

-To access cogs from My collection, add the repository to your Red instance:
+To access cogs from my collection, add the repository to your Red instance:

 ```py
 [p]repo add Evanroby-cogs https://github.com/Evanroby/evanroby-cogs/